OMSAS – University of Ottawa

 All offers of admission are conditional and are subject to the following conditions:

-- You must provide an official final transcript from the registrar of your university by the end of June 2023.
+• You must provide an official final transcript from the registrar of your university by June 30, 2025.

-- You must complete all admission requirements by June 2023 (this includes all course work at the graduate or doctoral level of study).
+• You must complete all admission requirements by June 30, 2025 (this includes all graduate coursework).

 Institutional Fees